williamiommi/sanity-plugin-i18n-fields/README.md

         },
         locales?: [
             {
               code: string // the code of the locale.
-MUST be the same of the one used in the global configuration readOnly?: ConditionalProperty
+MUST be the same as the one used in the global configuration. readOnly?: ConditionalProperty
               hidden?: ConditionalProperty
               options?: StringOptions | { rows?:number } | NumberOptions
-              visibleFor?: string[] // List of roles for which this locale is visible.
-Using the '!' operator, it is possible to make it not visibile editableFor?: string[] // List of roles for which this locale is editable.
-Using the '!' operator, it is possible to do the opposite
-            },
+              visibleFor?: string[] // same as global configuration editableFor?: string[] // same as global configuration },
             // other locales
           ]